1da1a172/Playerctl-menu/README.md

 ## Description

-A simple playerctl wrapper for dmenu
+A simple playerctl wrapper for rofi/dmenu

 ## Screenshots